 - Exhale slowly and completely.

 No matter the strain, the first sensation that comes from cannabis is the sensation of lift, or of being high.
-THC can be characterized as a stimulant.
-Varying experience levels may affect how people feel with each strain and the amount of time people are lifted.
+Varying experiences, tolerance levels, and different environments may affect how people feel with each strain and the amount of time people are lifted.
 The amount of cannabinoids that just entered the body (how much has been consumed) and body chemistry may also play a part in the sensations that come from cannabis.

 The sensation of being lifted may include: